 - Install Kaspersky again, and check to see if the problem persists.

-You can also uninstall Kaspersky by using tools such as IOBit Uninstaller.
-By using this tool, you’ll ensure that Kaspersky is completely removed, including all of its files and registry entries.
+You can also uninstall Kaspersky by using professional software specifically designed for this process.
+We recommend this type of tool because its complex technology will ensure that Kaspersky is completely removed from your system, including all of its files and registry entries.

 In this article, we explored some of the best troubleshooting methods for the Corrupted databases error in Kaspersky.
 We hope these methods solved your issue.